Whang-od: Recognition

 Whang-od was formally nominated to the National Living Treasures Award during the 66th Manila Fame event on October 21, 2017.
 The nomination was accepted by the NCCA through a ceremony within the event.
 NCCA is finalizing the documents to confer Whang-od and have the Philippine President to sign it.
 Once conferred, Whang-od would get a gold medallion, a monthly allowance of Php 14,000 and a starting grant of Php 100,000.
 On February 28, 2018, the Senate of the Philippines unanimously passed a resolution supporting and nominating Whang-od for the GAMABA.

 On June 12, 2018, the National Commission for Culture and the Arts announced that the prestigious Dangal ng Haraya Award will be given to Whang-od on June 25 at Tabuk, Kalinga, the capital of Whang-od's home province.
 The final stages of the GAMABA (National Living Treasures Award) Committee is still ongoing.

+On February 14, 2024, Whang-od received the Presidential Medal of Merit from President Bongbong Marcos.

+On May 1, 2024, Michelle Dee got her arm tattooed by Whang-od with her three dots signature.
+She then playfully “crowned” Whang-od as "beauty queen", while the latter signed Dee’s tattoo-inspired long black gown sketch inspired by Whang-od.
+Dee also gave her a jersey with text “Filipinas 2023” in front, and “MMD” printed in the back.

 Events

 Whang-od was present during Dutdutan Tattoo Expo 2012 held in the Philippines where she had her own booth.
 Whang-od's image is included in an exhibit at the Royal Ontario Museum in Canada.
 The exhibit is entitled Tattoos: Ritual.
 Identity.
 Obsession.
 Art and it was first shown on April 2, 2016.
 Exhibitors chose the photograph from several photos from another exhibit at Musee Du Quai Branly in Paris.
 They did not know about Whang-od until a visitor told them.

 In October 2017, Whang-od together with Palicas and Wigan, her apprentices and grandnieces, went to Metro Manila to show their craftsmanship at the 66th Manila Fame trade show.
 Organizers of the Manila Fame was criticized after a photo that went viral in social media surfaced.
-Some netizens accused the organizers of exploiting Whang-od and commodifying her culture.
-The organizers defended the event, and Whang-od's niece, Palicas, later clarified the issue.
-In August 2021, Palicas called out a foreigner, Nas Daily, for creating a Whang-od Academy without actual consent from her tribe.
-Under Philippine law, free and prior informed consent (FPIC) is a requirement with "consensus of all members of the ICCs/IPs".